sentry-kubernetes/charts/README.md

 ### Major Changes

-- **Ingest consumers**: Templates for Deployment and HPA manifests are now separate for ingest-consumer-events, ingest-consumer-attachments and ingest-consumer-transactions.
+- **Ingest consumers**: Templates for Deployment and HPA manifests are now separate for ingest-consumer-events, ingest-consumer-attachments, and ingest-consumer-transactions.
 - **Workers**: Templates for two additional worker Deployments added, each of them with its own HPA.
-By default they're configured for error- and transaction-related tasks processing, but queues to consume can be redefined for both.
+By default, they're configured for error- and transaction-related tasks processing, but queues to consume can be redefined for both.

 ### Migration Guide

-Since labels are immutable in k8s Deployments, `helm upgrade --force` should be used to recreate ingest-consumer Deployments.
+Since labels are immutable in Kubernetes Deployments, `helm upgrade --force` should be used to recreate ingest-consumer Deployments.
-As an alternative, existing ingest-consumer Deployments can be removed manually with `kubectl delete` before upgrading helm release.
+As an alternative, existing ingest-consumer Deployments can be removed manually with `kubectl delete` before upgrading the Helm release.

 ## Upgrading from 21.x.x Version of This Chart to 22.x.x